youyanggu/covid19_projections/about.md

 If states and countries relax social distancing measures prior to June 1, then the death toll may be higher than projected, while the reverse holds true as well.
 In addition, if states and countries fully lift social distancing measures prior to August, we may also see a higher death toll than projected.

-For non-US and non-European countries, we assume continued social distancing until August 2020 (same as prior to Apr 15).
+For non-US and non-European countries, we assume continued social distancing until August 2020.

-### Projections prior to April 15, 2020

-Our model assumes continued social distancing until August 2020.
-The exact extent of social distancing is region-specific and will be learned by the model.
-If social distancing is relaxed prior to August, the number of infections and deaths may become higher than projected.
-If social distancing is tightened (e.g. to the level of the Wuhan / Hubei lockdowns in China), the number of infections and deaths may become lower.
-Since this assumption may be unrealistic, the true deaths may be higher than we are forecasting.

 ### Additional Assumptions